-Amy J. Coco, a shareholder in the Pittsburgh-based firm of Weinheimer, Haber & Coco PC, is serving a three-year term representing the interests of women lawyers as the woman governor on the Pennsylvania Bar Association Board of Governors.
+Amy J. Coco, a shareholder in the Pittsburgh-based firm of DiBella Weinheimer, is serving a three-year term representing the interests of women lawyers as the woman governor on the Pennsylvania Bar Association Board of Governors.

 Coco currently serves as the co-vice chair of the PBA Legal Ethics and Professional Responsibility Committee, co-chair of the Professional Liability Committee and is a voting member of the PBA House of Delegates, the policymaking body of the association.
 She is a member of the PBA Commission on Women in the Profession, Quality of Life/Balance Committee, and Solo and Small Firm Section.